ssha-org/ssha_web/content/lore.md

 1. Three members selected by the Publications Committee for three-year, staggered terms.
 Member serving third year of term chairs the committee.
 Fourth member of committee serves one year term and is usually the previous year's Award winner.

 2. Prepare announcement of President's Book Award, solicit and read manuscripts for Award.
 The prize of $1000 rewards an especially meritorious first work by an early-career scholar.
-Submissions for the President’s Book Award in any year must bear a copyright date from the previous year and be published within eight years of the author’s Ph.D..
+Submissions for the President’s Book Award in any year must bear a copyright date from the previous year and be published within eight years of the author’s Ph.D.

 3. Send name of winner(s) for annual award to Executive Director before annual meeting.
 Committee chair makes announcement of winner at annual meeting.